 1. Public Universities

-US PUBLIC UNIVERSITIES
+U.S. PUBLIC UNIVERSITIES

 Large Student Body

-– large population of international students
+– large and diverse student communities, often including international students

-Large Class Size and Limited Interaction Between Students and Professors
+Large Class Size and Less Individual Interaction

 Variety of Majors

-Graduate Assistants
+Teaching Assistants

 Limited Financial Aid